dhyeythumar/github-notifier-for-whatsapp/README.md

 </h4>

 >   Note: <br />
+>   -   Check out the status of the services [**here**](https://github-notifier.statuspage.io/).
+And do subscribe to stay in the loop with new incidences such as critical system failure or scheduled maintenance as they would be reported over there.
 >   -   Only 1v1 conversations are possible with this WhatsApp bot because **following any particular GitHub User** or **watching any particular GitHub repo** is a personal choice.
 So by having this bot on a Whatapp group conversation doesn't make any sense.
->   -   But still, if WhatsApp users want to add this bot to WhatsApp groups then you can open a **Discussion** in this repo.
+But still, if WhatsApp users want to add this bot to WhatsApp groups then you can open a **Discussion** in this repo.
 And will decide what to do based on the votes.

 ## What’s In This Document